it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Process_Assessment_Methodology.md

 The OWASP SAMM project makes a toolkit available.
 This [toolkit ](https://github.com/OWASP/samm/tree/master/Supporting%20Resources/v2.0/toolbox) provides an interview option for evaluating the provider's processes according to SAMM.
 Based on the answers, the toolkit will provide a maturity score for each Security Practice.

-### Discussion Sessions (~8hrs)
+### Discussion Sessions
-These sessions are for interactive discussions with different roles supporting the efforts related to Software at an organization, which will normally involve two interviewers and each will alst approximately 60-90 minutes in legth.
-The sessions will driven by specific topics found in the SAMM toolkit will not be checklist based but discussions on how processes and procedure are implemented and conducted throughout the organization.
-Below are some of the common role that would be interviewed, however representatives from the logical business units are also useful candidate for interviewing
+These sessions are for interactive discussions with  the different roles supporting the efforts related to software development at an organization.
+The internviews  will normally involve two interviewers and each will last approximately 60-90 minutes in length.
+While sessions are driven by topics found in the SAMM toolkit, they will not be checklist-based, but discussions on how processes and procedure are implemented and conducted throughout the organization.
+Below are some of the common role that would be interviewed, however representatives from the logical business units are also useful candidates for interviewing:

 * Application/Software Security lead (or responsible party) with responsibilities for defining and managing the integration of security into software